Ankit-Mishra0/Senpai-Central/README.md

 # Senpai Central

 Senpai Central is a modern web application for anime and manga fans.
-It brings you trending news, anime rankings, and more—all in one place.
+It brings you trending news, anime rankings, the latest anime trailers, and more—all in one place.
 The project is built with [Next.js](https://nextjs.org) for the frontend and uses custom Python scrapers for fetching the latest content.

 ---

 ## ⚠️ Usage Notice

-** Please use or deploy this project only after obtaining permission from the repository owner.**
+**Please use or deploy this project only after obtaining permission from the repository owner.**

 ---